Please enable JavaScript to view this site.

 The graphs above plot the sample data for an unpaired t test.
 We prefer the graph on the left which shows each individual data point.
 This shows more detail, and is easier to interpret, than the bar graph on the right.

-•The scatter plot shows a horizontal line at the mean.
+When creating a scatter plot for data from a normal distribution, the horizontal line should be plotted to represent the mean.
+For data sampled from a lognormal distribution, this horizontal line should represent the geometric mean.
 If you choose the nonparametric Mann-Whitney test, you'll probably want to plot the median instead (a choice in the Format Graph dialog).
 Prism lets you turn off the horizontal line altogether.

-•Don't forget to state somewhere how the error bars are calculated.
-We recommend plotting the mean and SD if you analyze with an unpaired t test, and the median and Interquartile range if you use the nonparametric Mann-Whitney test.
+Don't forget to state somewhere how the error bars are calculated.
+We recommend plotting the mean and SD for normal data, the geometric mean and geometric SD for lognormal data, or the median and interquartile range if you use the nonparametric Mann-Whitney test.

 You can copy and paste any results from the results table onto the graph.
 The resulting embedded table is linked to the results.
 If you edit the data, Prism will automatically recalculate the results and update the portions pasted on the graph.